tomislav-ficko/Dicee-App/README.md

-# LAB-1-Dicee-App
+# Dicee Application
 Simple dice rolling app, created as part of the Android Java course by London App Brewery

-Important things used while making this app:
+Important things used while making this app:<br>
 • Separate layout for landscape mode